FabianGosebrink/offering-solutions-html/homepage/content/blog/2022-07-09-getting-started-angular-strictly-typed-teactive-forms.md

     });
 ```

-Now, if you want to get the forms value including all fields, which means also the disabled controls, you can get the value with the `getRawValue()` method, which also has the types now and provides intellisense.
-You can also use the `value` property provided by the form group, which provides the value as well but does not contain possibly disabled controls or undefined fields.
+Now, if you want to get the forms value including all fields, which means also the not enabled controls, you can get the value with the `getRawValue()` method, which also has the types now and provides intellisense.
+You can also use the `value` property provided by the form group, which provides the value as well but does not contain possibly not enabled controls or undefined fields.

 ```ts
  onSubmit() {